 Years ago Dorothy Jean discovered, unexpectedly, a deep passion for studying the New Testament and a life vocation of opening the Scriptures for and with others in the seminary classroom and beyond.
 This calling eventually drew Dorothy Jean into New Testament Studies at Union Theological Seminary in Virginia, where she earned a PhD in 1987.

 Since 1984 Dorothy Jean has been teaching New Testament at EMS.
-Her courses include Elementary Greek, New Testament: Text in Context, and book studies across the New Testament canon.
+Her courses include Elementary Greek, Greek Readings, New Testament: Text in Context, and book studies across the New Testament canon.
 She anchors inter-disciplinary courses, “Women and Men in Scripture and Church” and “Creation Care in Scripture and Church.”
-In the academic world she has served as Co-Chair of the Society of Biblical Literature Matthew Section; and she has published Matthew’s Missionary Discourse: A Literary Critical Analysis (Sheffield, 1990) and numerous Matthean essays.
+In the academic world she has served as Co-Chair of the Society of Biblical Literature Matthew Section.
+And she has published The Irony of Power: The Politics of God within Matthew’s Narrative (Pickwick, 2017), Matthew’s Missionary Discourse: A Literary Critical Analysis (Sheffield, 1990; Bloomsbury, 2015), and numerous academic essays.

 But there were still more surprises.
 Following a sabbatical at Tantur Ecumenical Institute, across the valley from Bethlehem, Dorothy Jean discovered a sturdy new sense of vocation, namely to introduce North American Christians to Israel/Palestine through study tours and work groups.
-Since 1998 Dorothy Jean has co-led more than 10 such tours through EMS (“Places, People, & Prayers”) and Virginia Mennonite Missions (“Nazareth/Bethlehem Work Groups”).
-And Dorothy Jean has taught New Testament courses in Beirut, Lebanon, Bethlehem, Palestine, and Cairo, Egypt.
+Since 1998 Dorothy Jean has led or co-led 18 tours and counting through EMS (“Places, People, & Prayers” and “Jerusalem Seminar”) and Virginia Mennonite Missions (“Nazareth/Bethlehem Work Group”).
+And Dorothy Jean has taught and/or lectured in Beirut, Jerusalem, Bethlehem, Cairo, and Debre Zeit, Ethiopia.

 “It’s been the ride of a lifetime,” Dorothy Jean notes.
 “I could never have planned such a life on my own.
 The call of God is simply astonishing.
 And God’s sense of humor never ceases to amaze.”

 The church and seminary face a dizzying array of challenges and opportunities as we live into the 21st century.
 Dr. Lonnie Yoder is passionate about preparing leaders who are responding to their unique callings in life.
 He especially enjoys mentoring and counseling younger leaders who are discovering ways to share their gifts with both church and society.
-As the associate dean of EMS, he strives to serve as a catalyst for faculty, staff, and students as they together fashion EMS’ ever-changing learning community.
 He is intrigued by the challenges of revisioning theological education, including the development of new delivery systems such as distance learning and hybrid courses.

 Lonnie is excited about investing in the church in both its traditional and emergent forms.
 One practical expression of this commitment is his role as a consultant to over a dozen area congregations and pastors, four of which represent varying emergent forms of congregational life.
 He is also committed to cultivating a truly diverse church in which all of those who represent the rich diversity of our human community are given voice and place in Christian communities around the globe.
 Involvements in Jamaica, Trinidad, Haiti, Colombia, and other locations have both inspired and challenged Lonnie.
 Finally, Lonnie is committed to a lifelong journey of discovering the ordinary, but powerful, ways in which we care for one another in the church and beyond.
 Of special interest is the various ways in which technology can serve us as we strengthen our care and our communities.